adminadminctf/ctf/angstromctf2018-numberGuess.md

 ## Outline
 The program basically does the following:

-* Ask the user to enter the sum ('''guess''') of two secret random numbers in the range from 0 to 1000000
+* Ask the user to enter the sum (guess) of two secret random numbers in the range from 0 to 1000000
-* Calculate the random numbers, using '''c.time()''' as seed
+* Calculate the random numbers, using ```c.time()``` as seed
-* If the '''guess''' equals the sum of the two random numbers, the flag gets printed
+* If the guess equals the sum of the two random numbers, the flag gets printed

 Here's the source code:
 ```